(This article previously appeared in Dutch on Knack – Datanews)

 Narcissistic people will always feel like nobody likes them enough, no matter how many hearts you throw at them.

 The Digital society has only given us new tools.
 Tools we use royally, that facilitate and enrich our lives.
 We still create society ourselves.
-If this means we’re retrieving more into a filter bubble, it’s not the fault of the tools, but of human nature (and the algorithms a bit as well… but that’s another discussion on the human intention of the algorithms effects)
+If this means we’re retrieving more into a filter bubble, it’s maybe becauae the tools give us the possibility to follow our human nature to finding connection.
+What SHOULD be more central to the conversation is the need for tools that break through bubbles, tools that facilitate discovery.
+But that is a whole other conversation on how we should reimagine platforms.

 In short: yes, the digital life impacts our social interactions.
 But that doesn’t make them less real.